Queensland Cultural Centre

-The Queensland Cultural Centre is a heritage-listed cultural center located on Grey Street, South Brisbane, City of Brisbane, Queensland, Australia.
-It is part of the South Bank precinct on the Brisbane River.
-It was built from 1976.
+The Queensland Cultural Centre (QCC) is a heritage-listed cultural centre on Grey Street in South Brisbane, Queensland, Australia.
+It is part of the South Bank precinct located on the Brisbane River, and was built from 1976 onwards, in time for the 1988 World's Fair.

-The major components of the center are Queensland Performing Arts Centre (QPAC), the Queensland Museum, the State Library of Queensland (SLQ), the Queensland Art Gallery (QAG) and the Queensland Gallery of Modern Art (GOMA).
+The centre comprises the Queensland Performing Arts Centre (QPAC), the Queensland Museum, the State Library of Queensland (SLQ), the Queensland Art Gallery (QAG) and the Queensland Gallery of Modern Art (GOMA).
 The original part was designed by Brisbane architects Robin Gibson and Partners and opened in 1985.

-The center is surrounded by subtropical gardens that are open to the public.
-There are several cafes, restaurants, bookstores and other public facilities on the premises.
+The centre is surrounded by subtropical gardens and features cafes, restaurants, bookstores, and other public facilities.

-The southwestern portion of the Queensland Cultural Centre was added to the Queensland Heritage Register on June 12, 2015.
+The southwestern portion of the centre was added to the Queensland Heritage Register on June 12, 2015.
 The Heritage Register includes the Queensland Performing Arts Centre, the Queensland Museum, the Queensland Art Gallery, but does not include the newer Queensland Gallery of Modern Art or the renovated State Library of Queensland.

 History

 The Queensland Cultural Centre (QCC), located on the south bank of the Brisbane River across from the central business district, is the state's premier cultural facility and an important example of late 20th century modernist architecture.
 A landmark in the history of the arts in Queensland and the development of the state, this ambitious complex was designed for the people of Queensland between 1976 and 1998 by renowned architect Robin Gibson in collaboration with the Queensland Department of Public Works.

-The Cultural Centre includes the Queensland Art Gallery (1982), the Queensland Performing Arts Centre (1984), the Queensland Museum (1986), the State Library, and The Fountain Room Restaurant and Auditorium (The Edge in 2015) (1988).
-The substantially altered State Library and Gallery of Modern Art are part of the broader Cultural District, but are not part of the Heritage List.
+The Cultural Centre includes the Queensland Art Gallery (1982), the Queensland Performing Arts Centre (1984), the Queensland Museum (1986), the Queensland State Library, and the former Fountain Room Restaurant and Auditorium (1988), now State Library of Queensland's 'The Edge' (2015).
+The substantially-altered State Library and Gallery of Modern Art are part of the broader Cultural District, but are not heritage-listed.